ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

 **Tip:**

-Ensure that you have created a secret named `regcred` in the namespace in which you created the Deployment, to allow the images to be pulled.
+Ensure that you have created a secret named `watson-nlp` in the namespace in which you created the Deployment, to allow the images to be pulled.
 See the instructions [here](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift).

 ### 3. Test the service
 Run a simple Python client program to test that the model is being served.
 Note that the client code is specific to the model.
 If you serve a different model you will need to update the client program.